-As with a search with consent, consideration must be given to any additional support needs that the learner may have and a member of the Assessment and Support Team should be present where ever possible..

-This type of search would again require the completion of a search record, or an e-mail covering the information, which should be forwarded to the Safeguarding Team.
+As with a search with consent, consideration must be given to any additional support needs that the student may have and a member of Student Services be present.
+This type of search would again require the completion of a search record and forwarded to the Safeguarding Team.